Synthesis of Annotated Colorectal Cancer Tissue Images from Gland Layout

-Generated latent embeddings are then consumed by the \textit{mask generator network} $M$, generating the corresponding individual gland binary masks $\{ m_k \mid k = 1,2...n \}$, each of the size $B \times B$ pixels i.e., $m_k = M(a_k;\theta_{M})$, where $\theta_{M}$ denotes the trainable parameters of the network.
-The mask generator network is comprised of series of blocks having transpose convolution layer followed by the ReLU activation.
+Generated latent embeddings are then consumed by the \textit{individual mask generator network} $I$, generating the corresponding individual gland binary masks $\{ m_k \mid k = 1,2...n \}$, each of the size $B \times B$ pixels i.e., $m_k = M(a_k;\theta_{I})$, where $\theta_{I}$ denotes the trainable parameters of the network.
+The \textit{individual mask generator network} is comprised of series of blocks having transpose convolution layer followed by the ReLU activation.

 Next step is to align generated binary masks on the appropriate locations and construct the tissue component mask of same size as that of the final image, i.e. $N \times N$ pixels.
 For this purpose, we utilize the input bounding boxes for each object, $\{ b_k \mid k = 1,2...n \}$.
-These bounding boxes are either obtained from the datasets (procedure given in section \ref{dataacquisition}) or realized from the input location and size parameters (section \ref{appendixc}).
-Each gland specific vector $\overrightarrow{z_k}$ is multiplied element-wise with the individual glandular mask $m_k$, and wrapped to the positions of bounding box $b_k$ using the fixed bilinear interpolation function $F$ (\cite{bilinearinterpol}), to give the cumulative mask of dimensionality $D \times B \times B$ , i.e., $C = F(\{\overrightarrow{z_k},m_k,b_k \mid k = 1,2...n\})$.
-The cumulative mask has $D$ channels which are then reduced to 1 channel using the \textit{channel reducer network} $R$, to give the tissue component or gland mask, i.e. $T = R(C,\theta_R)$, where $\theta_R$ denotes its trainable parameters.
+These bounding boxes are either obtained from the datasets (procedure given in section \ref{experiments}) or realized from the input location and size parameters (section \ref{appendixc}).
+Each gland specific vector $\overrightarrow{z_k}$ is multiplied element-wise with the individual glandular mask $m_k$, and wrapped to the positions of bounding box $b_k$ using the fixed bilinear interpolation function\cite{bilinearinterpol} $F$, to give the intermediate tensor of dimensionality $D \times B \times B$ , i.e., $C = F(\{\overrightarrow{z_k},m_k,b_k \mid k = 1,2...n\})$.
+The intermediate tensor has $D$ channels which are then reduced to 1 channel using the \textit{mask generator network} $M$, to give the glandular mask or tissue component mask, i.e. $T = M(C,\theta_M)$, where $\theta_M$ denotes its trainable parameters.